zain2703/Kattis/README.md

 https://open.kattis.com/problems/speedlimit

-In this problem a simple while loop inside while loop to run for number of sets.
+In this problem a simple while loop run for number of sets.
 Inside the while getting input of time and miles per hour in compute function and summng it up in the for loop in the miles.
 Then with the print function printing the miles.